 The third-party releases and Channeling Injunction contained in the Plan are an integral part of the Debtor's overall restructuring efforts and are an essential element in obtaining the Contributing Non-Debtor Catholic Entities' support for the Plan.
-Failure of Abuse Claimants to consent to the third-party releases and channeling injunctions may jeopardize Abuse Claimants from receiving any payment under the Plan.
-If Abuse Claimants withhold consent to the releases and Channeling Injunction contemplated under the Plan, there may not be adequate funding available for distribution to Abuse Claimants under the Plan because the contributions from the Contributing Non-Debtor Catholic Entities are contingent on the Contributing Non-Debtor Catholic Entities receiving the benefit of such releases.
-Should this scenario occur, the Contributing Non-Debtor Catholic Entities may not approve the confirmation order, which is a condition of confirmation under the plan, and the Plan may fail, which will significantly delay any recovery for Abuse Claimants.
+The contributions from the Contributing Non-Debtor Catholic Entities are contingent on the Contributing Non-Debtor Catholic Entities receiving the benefit of the Plan's third-party releases.
+Failure of Abuse Claimants to consent to the third-party releases will reduce the Contributing Non-Debtor Catholic Entities' contributions and thus may result in reduced recoveries for Abuse Claimants under the Plan.
+Should this scenario occur, the Contributing Non-Debtor Catholic Entities may not approve the confirmation order, which is a condition of confirmation under the Plan, and the Plan may fail, which will significantly delay any recovery for Abuse Claimants.